 The capital of the Company consists of the items included in capital and reserves as set out in the consolidated statement of financial position.
 The Company manages its capital structure based on the nature and availability of funding, and the timing of expected or committed expenditures.
-The Company's capital management policy is to maintain sufficient capital to support the acquisition, exploration and future development of its exploration and evaluation assets and to provide sufficient funds for its corporate activities.
+The Company's capital management policy is to maintain sufficient capital to support the acquisition, exploration and future development of its mineral properties and to provide sufficient funds for its corporate activities.

-The Company's exploration and evaluation assets are in the exploration stage.
+The Company's mineral properties are in the exploration stage.
 As an exploration stage company, the Company is currently unable to self-finance its operations.
 The Company has historically relied on equity financings and asset sales, or a combination thereof, to finance its activities.
-The Company forecasts its future capital requirements by planning the exploration and future development activities to be undertaken on its exploration and evaluation assets, and assessing the level of corporate activities that are necessary to support the growth and development of the Company.
+The Company forecasts its future capital requirements by planning the exploration and future development activities to be undertaken on its mineral properties, and assessing the level of corporate activities that are necessary to support the growth and development of the Company.